David White (Scottish footballer)

 David White (23 August 1933 – 17 July 2013) was a Scottish football player and manager.
 He played as a wing half for Clyde for his whole career, before managing Clyde, Rangers and Dundee.

 Playing career

 White was 23 years of age when he joined Clyde from the Junior side Royal Albert.
-While also working as an engineer, he played more than 300 games for the Bully Wee and became club captain and acted as player-coach.
+While also working as an engineer, he played more than 300 games for Clyde and became club captain and acted as player-coach.

 Managerial career

 He was promoted to Clyde manager after the Scottish Football Association appointed his predecessor John Prentice as the Scotland national team manager.
 After a year managing the Bully Wee (which ended in their highest-ever finish of 3rd place in 1966–67), he was appointed as assistant to Scot Symon at Rangers in summer 1967.
 When Symon left the club just five months later, White was promoted to manager on 1 November.